-- A. Most of the Old Testament books were written by Jewish leaders who held either a religious or a civil responsibility: Moses, prophets, priests, kings, etc. Many of these writings would be taken immediately to the temple and deposited as inspired scriptures.
-There was a natural tendency by the people to accept the Old Testament books because they were written by religious or civil leaders who were recognized as God's messengers. - B. When the books of the Old Testament were written, they became scripture, and, because they were spoken and written by God through men, they were considered as possessing absolute authority.
-Since God inspired the books, they were considered canonical at the moment they were written.
-In Old Testament times no general council or synod ever declared that the Old Testament was divinely authoritative.
-The books of the Old Testament, being of divine inspiration, were consequently authoritative and were recognized as such from the time of their appearance.
-NOTE: The original manuscripts were not canonical because they were collected, they were collected because they were canonical.
+- A. Most of the O.T. books were written by Jewish leaders who held either a religious or a civil responsibility: Moses, prophets, priests, kings, etc. Many of these writings would be taken immediately to the temple and deposited as inspired scriptures.
+There was a natural tendency by the people to accept the O.T. books because they were written by religious or civil leaders who were recognized as God's messengers. - B. When the books of the O.T. were written, they became scripture, and, because they were spoken and written by God through men, they were considered as possessing absolute authority.
+Since the books were inspired by God, they were considered canonical at the moment they were written.
+In O.T. times no general council or synod ever declared that the O.T. was divinely authoritative.
+The books of O.T., being of divine inspiration, were consequently authoritative and were recognized as such from the time of their appearance.
+NOTE: The original manuscripts were not canonical because they were collected, the collected because they were canonical.
 This does not mean, however, that all the books were immediately accepted (cf. Jeremiah 36:1-32).